Cheapest car insurance in Virginia for a bad driving record

 Cheapest car insurance in Virginia by city

-Staunton has the cheapest car insurance rates in Virginia at $2,035.
-But the most expensive city is Alexandria with rates of $2,600.
+Staunton has the cheapest car insurance rates in Virginia, averaging $2,035 a year.
+However, the most expensive city is Alexandria, with average insurance rates of $2,600 annually.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver